-ReformSexOffenderLaws.org is the website of a campaign to Reform Sex Offender Laws now.
+NationalRSOL.org is the website of a campaign to reform our nation’s sex offender Laws.
 The campaign grew out of an effort in the late 1990’s by a Boston group of civil libertarians, educators, and other professionals who were concerned about a growing panic justified in the name of protecting children from sexual violation.
 This panic was generating ill-conceived laws that were eroding civil liberties, common sense, and normal social interactions.
 After more than a year of regular discussions, the group initiated a formal call to protect both our children as well as our liberties.
 It was signed by more than 100 Boston-area professionals.
 The Call was intended to generate further discussion about the real dangers posed to children and substantial attacks on the civil liberties of American citizens.

 In 2006, some of the original signatories became concerned that the problem had worsened and began to circulate a revised document.
 In July 2007, Paul Shannon, a long time peace and social justice educator in the Boston area, published his article entitled It’s Time to Reform Sex Offender Laws: An Urgent Call to Support the Well-being of Children and the Rights of Us All in the online newsletter Counterpunch, and Reform Sex Offender Laws was officially born.

-RSOL, Inc. now exists as an incorporated organization, and continues to grow in its influence.
-RSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
-RSOL’s annual conference continues to expand its influence with each additional year.
+In 2016, RSOL changed its name to the National Association for Rational Sexual Offense Laws (NARSOL).
+NARSOL remains an incorporated organization with a 501(c)(4) IRS designation and continues to grow in its membership and influence.
+NARSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
+NARSOL’s national conference continues to expand its influence with each additional year.
 It has affiliate organizations in a growing number of states.
 Lobbying and litigation by these affiliates has proven extremely effective in several states, while lobbying at the national level remains an important goal.

 There is much reason for hope.
 We see and hear a greater number of legislators, journalists, and media sources, both at the local and national level, questioning and disputing the accepted myths that are the basis of today’s failed public registry.
 We have witnessed some promising judicial decisions in several states.
 We firmly believe that our hopes for substantial change aren’t far from a tipping point as more and more individuals, especially juveniles, are forced to register for behavior that was socially acceptable even less than 20 years ago.